 ESCONDIDO–The Escondido Police Department arrested four individuals while conducting a DUI/Driver’s License checkpoint on Friday.

 Two people were arrested for driving under the influence of alcohol.
 One of those drivers attempted to avoid the checkpoint and turned into the police and fire headquarters and struck a post protecting the south security gate.
+The defendants have already hired a las vegas felony dui lawyer to handle their case.
 The other two people were arrested for felony warrants.

 The checkpoint was located at Centre City Parkway and Decatur.

 - 795 vehicles were screened in primary

 - 44 vehicles were sent to secondary screening (drivers who could not produce a driver’s license or who were suspected of being under the influence of alcohol or drugs)